Gitesh/Agile-DevOps-SRE/Agile-Dev-Ops-SRE.md

 \
 _**Non-functional requirements:**_ Operational reliability gives confidence in stability.
 Stability builds trust, trust attracts customers.
 The product owner is feature focused so will not ask for NFRs.
 Ops should define non-negotiable NFRs.

-* Quality = The quality of incoming work from previous stages affects the later stages (Demming).
+* Quality - The quality of incoming work from previous stages affects the later stages.
 As DevOps is a feedback loop, quality eventually affects every thing.
+Improving quality automatically improves productivity.

 * Reliability - measures whether a system is functioning correctly.
 This will require prioritisation of Ops work over features.
 Improving the quality of incoming code from 'Build' gives 'Run' reliability.
 This applies equally for 'Change' to 'Build'